Netflix is a perfect streaming service for movie fans, as there are great options for every genre of movies, and this is true for war movies as well.

 Whether it is a Netflix original or a movie licensed from another studio, there is something here for everyone.

 As with all Netflix movies and TV shows, there are several that leave the streaming service every month.
 The good news is that many films and TV shows are replacing them each month.

 Make sure to bookmark this page as we will update it every month with the new releases while also removing those movies that have left Netflix.

-Updated on March 4: Every month, movies leave Netflix, and others show up to replace them.
+Updated in June 2021: Every month, movies leave Netflix, and others show up to replace them.
 This means some of the best movies we might list here as recommendations are no longer available to view the streaming giant.

 The good news is that we will be coming back to this article every month and removing those movies no longer available, and replacing them with new options that are of equal, or in some cases, superior quality.

 The Pianist (2002)